-Some have felt that there may be a more profound sort of contradiction, a contradiction in the world itself, independent of any linguistic/conceptual considerations.
-True, these are not strictly dialetheias as I have defined them, but let us call such things, following Mares again, metaphysical dialetheias.12
+Some have felt that there may be a more profound sort of dialetheia, a contradiction in the world itself, independent of any linguistic/conceptual considerations.
+Let us call such dialetheias, following Mares again, metaphysical dialetheias.12

 A major problem here is to see exactly what a metaphysical dialetheia might be.
-Even someone who supposes that dialetheias are solely semantic will accede to the thought that there are contradictions in the world, in one sense.
+Even someone who supposes that all dialetheias are semantic will accede to the thought that there are contradictions in the world, in one sense.
 None of the contradictions we considered in the previous sections, with perhaps the exception of Russell's paradox, is generated purely by semantic considerations.
 In each case, the world has to cooperate by producing an object of the appropriate kind, such as the much over-worked Pat.
-The
+The world, then, is such that it renders certain contradictions true.
+In that sense, the world is contradictory.
+But this is not the sense of contradiction that is of interest to metaphysical dialetheism.
+The contradictions in question are still semantically dependent in some way.
+Metaphysical dialetheias are not dependent on language at all; only the world.